icodemoons/apollomes-the-cat/README.md

-🌱 <p align="center">Welcome to my coding universe, where creativity and imagination run wild!
+🌱 <p style="text-align: center; font-size: larger; text-shadow: 2px 2px 4px #ffff00;">Welcome to my coding universe, where creativity and imagination run wild!
 In this place, ideas grow on trees and the possibilities are endless.
-Whether you're an experienced developer or just starting out, I'm excited to share my knowledge and insights with you. </p>
+Whether you're an experienced developer or just starting out, I'm excited to share my knowledge and insights with you.</p>
 <br />

 <div id="header" align="center">